Gutenberg's types move around the world

 A Gutenberg Spirit sculpture

 The jury awarded third prize to a work of art.
 Katharina Neuses tells that her idea for the Gutenberg Spirit "came to me completely spontaneously."
-12 o'clock was the deadline for submission and at 10 o'clock, the 25-year-old student from the Mainz Academy of Arts sat down and created a wall sculpture.
+12 o'clock was the deadline for submission and at 10 o'clock, the 25-year-old student from the Mainz Academy of Fine Arts sat down and created a wall sculpture.
 Neuses designed a tent-like sculpture made of different-colored triangles leaning against a white surface.
 This is a sculpture designed to not just to be looked at, but also to be accessed.
 Some of the individual elements will be made of wood and others of plexiglass.
 Depending on the angle from which the viewer looks at the sculpture, there will be a constantly changing interaction between the layers of various transparent and non-transparent triangles.
 The dynamic of the sculpture stands for the "Moving Minds" aspect, while the constantly changing color combinations represent the "Crossing Boundaries" concept.
 Despite the simplicity of its materials, the effect of the sculpture is extremely complex.

 "My entire course of studies is interwoven into this sculpture," states Neuses.
 Three-sided surfaces are one of the primary motifs of her artwork.
 "It was a really exciting experiment to use my art to respond to something concrete," she adds.
 At the moment, there is still only a 50 centimeter high model that shows how Neuses conceives of the finished work of art.
 "I would really like to be able to do it in its full-sized version.
 It would be a shame if it just stays as a model."